 One of the best sailing novels is 'Moby - Dick' by Herman Melville.
 It's a classic that delves deep into the obsession of Captain Ahab as he chases the great white whale.
 The descriptions of life at sea are vivid and it's not just a story about sailing but also about human nature, revenge, and the power of the sea.

 One of the best is 'Moby - Dick' by Herman Melville.
-It's a classic that delves deep into the obsession of Captain Ahab with the white whale.
-The detailed descriptions of life on the Pequod, a whaling ship, are fascinating.
+It's a classic that delves deep into the world of whaling and sailing, with complex characters and a profound exploration of human nature in the face of the vast ocean.